-- The dynamic analysis in (20)b has no difficulty here because each noun phrase introduces a separate variable; this allows each pronoun to depend on a different quantifier because he_x and him_y carry different variables (we could also have he_y/him_x , but not he_x/him_x or he_y/him_y : the pronouns must carry different variables to refer to different bishops, or else the sentence would be understood as involving self-blessings and in addition a reflexive would be needed). - The E-type analysis must first postulate that the two bishops mentioned in the antecedent of (20)a are in principle distinguishable by some descriptions.
+• The dynamic analysis in (20)b has no difficulty here because each noun phrase introduces a separate variable; this allows each pronoun to depend on a different quantifier because $he_x$ and $him_y$ carry different variables (we could also have $he_y/him_x$ , but not $he_x/him_x$ or $he_y/him_y$ : the pronouns must carry different variables to refer to different bishops, or else the sentence would be understood as involving self-blessings - and in addition a reflexive would be needed).

+• The E-type analysis must first postulate that the two bishops mentioned in the antecedent of (20)a are in principle distinguishable by some descriptions.
 This is not quite trivial: if bishop b meets bishop b', by virtue of the (symmetric) meaning of meet, it is also the case that bishop b' meets bishop b.
-In the theory developed in Elbourne 2005, the if-clause is taken to quantify over extremely fine-grained situations so fine-grained, in fact, that a situation <x, y, meet> in which x meets y is different from a situation <y, x, meet> in which y meets x.
-But this is not quite enough: to obtain the right meaning the pronouns must still be endowed with some additional material perhaps provided by the context to pick out different bishops in a given case bishop1, bishop2, meet>.
+In the theory developed in Elbourne 2005, the if-clause is taken to quantify over extremely fine-grained situations - so fine-grained, in fact, that a situation <x, y, meet> in which x meets y is different from a situation <y, x, meet> in which y meets x.
+But this is not quite enough: to obtain the right meaning the pronouns must still be endowed with some additional material - perhaps provided by the context - to pick out different bishops in a given case bishop1, bishop2, meet>.
 Even with the device of very fine-grained situations, (20)c is thus insufficient because it does not specify which bishop each pronoun refers to; in (20)c', the pronouns are enriched with the (stipulated) symbols #1 vs. #2, which are intended to pick out the 'first' or the 'second' bishop in bishop1, bishop2, meet>.
 But the question is how these index-like objects end up in the Logical Form.
-For Elbourne's theory, the dilemma is as follows: - Horn I. If #1 and #2 are provided by a mechanism possibly a contextual one which is independent from NP ellipsis resolution, we make the counterintuitive prediction that the two pronouns can be dependent on the same quantifier while still carrying different index-like objects.
+For Elbourne's theory, the dilemma is as follows:

+Horn I. If #1 and #2 are provided by a mechanism - possibly a contextual one - which is independent from NP ellipsis resolution, we make the counterintuitive prediction that the two pronouns can be dependent on the same quantifier while still carrying different index-like object.
 Importantly, this is so while we keep the intended meaning constant, a meaning that involves one bishop blessing the other bishop (no self-blessings here!).
 The reason for the counterintuitive prediction is that the role of distinguishing the two bishops falls on the symbols #1 and #2, which are provided independently of the ellipsis resolution process by which pronouns are formally linked to their antecedents.
-So long as ellipsis provides the right NP (just bishop in (19)a), and no matter where this NP is obtained, the right truth conditions will be produced. - Horn II.
-If #1 and #2 are inherited by the mechanism of ellipsis resolution itself, we will end up with something very close to a dynamic analysis: the antecedents carry a formal index, and the pronouns recover the very index carried by their antecedent, as is illustrated in (21): - (21) If [a bishop]#1 meets [a bishop]#2, he bishop #1 blesses him bishop #2.
+So long as ellipsis provides the right NP (just bishop in (19)a), and no matter where this NP is obtained, the right truth conditions will be produced.